Posting an Income, Charge, or Expense Transaction

 Q) Which ledgers are linked?

-- Income posted to a tenant ledger will also reflect on the property their moved into and the linked bank account ledger
+- Income posted to a tenant ledger will also reflect on the property they are moved into and the linked bank account ledger

-- Income and expenses posted to a property, will reflect on the property and linked bank ledger
+- Income and expenses posted to a property will reflect on the property and the linked bank ledger